Electrical-Extrusion/sprint-4/Objective 9 - Searching Packet Streams.md

 ## I Do

-Wireshark can be used to
+Alongside simply extracting data, it can sometimes be helpful to search for specific strings within packets.
+Packets containing certain URL information, usernames, passwords, and more represent significant network vunerabiliites.

 ## We Do